Forensic Science BSc (Hons)

 30 credits

-This module introduces the role of the forensic archaeologist and the broad range of cases in which archaeological techniques may be utilised.
+This module will introduce you to the role of the forensic archaeologist and the broad range of cases where archaeological techniques may be used.
 These techniques include aerial and geophysical survey, excavation and recording of burials and the outdoor crime scene, and the scientific dating of both questioned objects and human remains.
+You will embed your learning through lectures, case-based workshops and outdoor practicals, involving scenarios such as locating a missing person, outdoor crime scenes and clandestine burials.

 Foundation year